 Whether you’re considering prescription drugs, over-the-counter medications, or dietary supplements, your doctor can explain the potential benefits and risks and help make sure that you take the right dosage at the right time of night.

 In some cases, the best sleep aid may not be a medicine at all.
-Non-drug treatments such as a type of counseling called cognitive behavioral therapy for insomnia (CBT-I) or a focus on sleep hygiene can often make it easier to get to sleep.
+Non-drug treatments such as a type of counseling called cognitive behavioral therapy for insomnia (CBT-I) or a focus on developing healthy sleep habits can often make it easier to get to sleep.
 These approaches may be combined with medications as part of a plan to get better sleep over the long-term without relying on sleep aids.

 Prescription sleep medications are only available from a pharmacy, and to obtain them you must have a prescription from your doctor.